Solving the single-track train scheduling problem via Deep Reinforcement Learning

-In algorithm \ref{alg:RL}, ${\cal L}(\hat{y},y)$ is the loss function used to perform the training, $\epsilon \in (0,1)$ is the probability to pick up a random action, $T$ is the final state of the process (i.e. when it is not possible to move anymore), $\gamma \in (0,1]$ is the future discount, a hyper-parameter reflecting the fact that future rewards may be less important.
+${\cal L}(\hat{y},y)$ is the loss function used to perform the training, i.e. a measure of the error committed by the model that one wants to minimize.
+Examples of loss functions are Mean Squared error, Cross-Entropy, Mean Absolute Error and so on, see \cite{wang2022comprehensive} for an overview on the topic. $\epsilon \in (0,1)$ is the probability of choosing a random action, $T$ is the final state of the process (i.e. when it is not possible to move anymore), $\gamma \in (0,1]$ is the future discount, a hyper-parameter reflecting the fact that future rewards may be less important.
 To make the estimation more consistent, usually, a replay mechanism is used, so that the agent interacts with the system for a few virtual steps before learning.
-This is suitable in situations where the environment can be efficiently manipulated or simulated so that the computational cost is affected marginally.
+This is suitable in situations where the environment can be efficiently manipulated or simulated in a way that the computational cost is only marginally affected.